KBMX

-KBMX (107.7 FM, MIX 108) is a commercial radio station licensed to Proctor, Minnesota, and serving the Duluth-Superior radio market.
-It is owned by Townsquare Media and it airs a top 40 (CHR) radio format.
+KBMX (107.7 FM, "MIX 108") is a commercial radio station licensed to Proctor, Minnesota, United States, and serving the Duluth-Superior market.
+It is owned by Townsquare Media and it airs a contemporary hit format.
 Along with three sister stations, KBMX has its offices and studios at 14 E. Central Entrance, on the west side of Duluth.

-KBMX is a Class C2 station.
-It has an effective radiated power (ERP) of 7,700 watts.
-The transmitter is on Observation Road in Duluth, amid the towers for other FM and TV stations.
+KBMX's transmitter is sited on Observation Road in Duluth.